Bhera

-The city is made up of the Old Town and the surrounding newer development.
-The Old Town is surrounded by tall walls with eight gates, and is divided up into mohallas, or neighborhoods; historically, different castes lived in different mohallas.
+The city comprises the walled Old Town and the surrounding newer development.
+The Old Town is surrounded by tall walls with eight gates, and is divided into mohallas, or neighborhoods; historically, different castes lived in different mohallas.
+The Jhelum River flows to the north of Bhera.

-The novel Mayyadas Ki Mari (Mayyadas's Castle), written by Indian playwright Bhisham Singh Sahni, takes place in Bhera.

 History

 According to Ancient Geography of India by Alexander Cunningham, Bhera was once known as Jobnathnagar.

-The Imperial Gazetteer of India records the history of Bhera:
+The Imperial Gazetteer of India records the history of Bhera as follows: